mseminatore/cfirth/README.md

 ## How portable is Firth?

 The Firth codebase builds and runs in both 32-bit and 64-bit environments.
-It is tested regularly on Windows and Mac OSX using clang and so should run on Linux as well.
+It is built regularly on Windows, Mac OSX and Linux.
+It is also regularly tested on Windows and Mac OSX with Linux testing in progress.

 ## How embeddable is Firth?